Mister Rogers' Neighborhood: History

-CBC Television
+CBC television

 Rogers moved to Toronto, Ontario, in 1961 to work on a new series based on The Children's Corner, called Misterogers, a 15-minute program on CBC Television.
-Misterogers aired on CBC for about four years and a number of the set pieces that he would take with him back to the United States, such as the trolley and castle, were created for the Canadian program by CBC designers and in collaboration with producer Bruce Attridge.
+Misterogers aired on CBC for about four years, and a number of the set pieces that he would take with him back to the United States, such as the trolley and castle, were created for the Canadian program by CBC designers and in collaboration with producer Bruce Attridge.
 Most importantly, Rogers appeared on camera in the new show rather than only appearing through puppets or characters.
 Fred Rainsberry, head of Children's Programming at CBC, persuaded Rogers to appear on camera in the new show (which he named after Rogers) after seeing him interact with children.
-Ernie Coombs, one of the Americans whom Rogers brought with him to help develop the CBC show, would remain with CBC after Rogers returned to the United States.
+Ernie Coombs, one of the Americans whom Rogers brought with him to help develop the CBC show, would remain with CBC, on Rogers' recommendation, after Rogers returned to the United States.
 Coombs first appeared as Mr. Dressup in the CBC program Butternut Square, conceived and produced by Attridge.
-Coombs then helped to develop what became Mr. Dressup which ran for nearly 30 years, ending in 1996.
+Coombs then helped to develop what became Mr. Dressup, which ran for nearly 30 years as an iconic presence on Canadian television, ending in 1996.

 Move to WQED

 In 1966, Rogers acquired the rights to his program from CBC and moved the show to WQED in Pittsburgh, where he had worked on The Children's Corner.
-He renamed the show Misterogers' Neighborhood, which initially aired regionally in the northeastern US through EEN, including educational stations in Boston, Washington, D.C., and New York City.
+He renamed the show Misterogers' Neighborhood, which initially aired regionally in the northeastern United States through EEN, including educational stations in Boston, Washington, D.C., and New York City.
 The 100 episodes of the half-hour show incorporated the "Neighborhood of Make-Believe" segments from the CBC episodes with additional reality-based opening and closing material produced in Pittsburgh.
 The series was cancelled in 1967 due to lack of funding, but an outpouring of public response prompted a search for new funding.

 In 1967, The Sears Roebuck Foundation provided funding for the program, which enabled it to be seen nationwide on National Educational Television; taping began on September 21, 1967 for the first national season.
 The first national broadcast of Misterogers' Neighborhood appeared on most NET stations on February 19, 1968.
 In 1970, when PBS replaced NET, it also inherited this program.
-Around the same time the show had a slight title change, to the more-familiar Mister Rogers' Neighborhood.
+Around the same time, the show had a slight title change, to the more-familiar Mister Rogers' Neighborhood.

-The show was broadcast from February 19, 1968 to February 20, 1976, and again from August 27, 1979 to August 31, 2001.
-The final episode was taped on December 1, 2000.
-The studio at WQED in Pittsburgh where the series was taped was later renamed "The Fred Rogers Studio".
+The show was broadcast from February 19, 1968, to February 20, 1976, and again from August 27, 1979, to August 31, 2001.
+The final episode was recorded on December 1, 2000.
+The studio at WQED in Pittsburgh in which the series was recorded was later renamed "The Fred Rogers Studio".